YuginKysloff/guardian/readme.md

 Eloquent Guardian is a simple permissions system for your users.

 # Why using Guardian?
 It's simple.
-It suit my needs and the simpler it is, the more easy it gets.
+It has to be simple.
+Don't bother using gates or anything of that complicate stuff.
+You can store permissions, you can track them and you can check your users when you need to: either it's from the model or within a middleware.

 # Installation
 Install the package: